FAQ

 What is Rill Cloud Trial?

-We offer a free 30 day trial to any one interested in testing out our online platform.
+We offer a free 30-day trial to anyone interested in testing out Rill Cloud.
 Simply create an account and deploy your project from Rill Developer.
 If you haven't already created and account and logged in, you will be prompted during the deployment process.

 The banner will show you the remaining days for your trial and will update as the expiration gets closer!
-Upgrade to a Teams plan and input your payment method to continue using Rill!
+Upgrade to a Teams plan to continue using Rill!

 When does my trial start?